 Michael is listed as a Rising Star by Louisiana Super Lawyers 2018 - 2019.Representative Experience

-- Obtained over $1.5 million in defense and indemnity payments from insurer under D&O policy for allegations that former CEO committed various wrongful acts
+- Obtained over $1,500,000 in defense and indemnity payments from insurer under D&O policy on behalf of a former CEO who was accused in engaging in various wrongful acts

-- Obtained a favorable settlement for one of the nation's largest agricultural formulators and distributors after defeating an insurer's motion for summary judgement on meaning of "property damage" in CGL policy
+- Obtained a favorable settlement for one of the nation's largest agricultural formulators and distributors after defeating an insurer's motion for summary judgment claiming there was no insurable "property damage" as required under the CGL policy

-- Obtained over $30 million under CGL and pollution liability policies for sinkhole-related losses
+- Obtained over $30,000,000 under CGL and pollution liability policies for sinkhole-related losses

 - Obtained a favorable settlement under CGL and PLL polices for releases of untreated wastewater from a wastewater treatment facility